 From an ecological perspective, termites are an integral part of our ecosystem; they provide an invaluable service to the environment.

-The nutrient-rich soil that they produce helps new plants to get grow healthy and powerful.
+The nutrient-rich soil that they produce helps new plants to grow healthy and powerful.

-Their ground tunnelling behaviour also benefits the environment by aerating the soil, and their tunnelling is additionally useful for keeping green vegetation healthy.
+Their ground tunneling behavior also benefits the environment by aerating the soil, and their tunneling is additionally useful for keeping green vegetation healthy.

 Termites also are sometimes referred to as “Social Cockroaches.”
 And although they don’t appear it, termites are closely associated with cockroaches.